Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Neutron Star Mass Limit

 We now focus on the total mass distribution of the binary system and the distribution of the remnant's mass.
 If the total mass is simply the sum of the masses of the two merging components $(M_{\mathrm{T}}=m_{1}+m_{2})$, then to obtain the distribution of the total mass, we apply the self-convolution to the obtained MAP PDF because when we add two independent distributions, the result is given by the convolution of the individual distributions.
 Mathematically, the convolution of two independent distributions $f_{1}(x)$ and $f_{2}(x)$ is defined as follows

 To perform this calculation, we used the \texttt{numpy.convolve} function from Python's NumPy library to convolve the estimated MAP PDF.
-In Figure~\ref{fig:plottotalmass122} we see that the main peak of the total mass distribution is around $2.71\;M_{\odot}$ and the second peak around $3.18\;M_{\odot}$.
-The results may be acceptable, since, for example, the total mass of the event GW190425 was $\sim 3.40\;M_{\odot}$.

 However, a portion of the mass is lost during the merger, mainly in the form of gravitational radiation.
-On the other hand, on the basis of simulations and theoretical models, the final mass of the remnant can be reduced by approximately $5\%$ of the initial total mass, or in other words, the mass of the remnant is approximately $95\%\;M_{\mathrm{T}}$.
+On the other hand, on the basis of simulations and theoretical models, the final mass ($M_{F}$) of the remnant can be reduced by approximately $5\%$ of the total mass, or in other words, the mass of the remnant is approximately $M_{F}=95\%\;M_{\mathrm{T}}$.
 This loss during the post-inspiral stages is typically due to winds of matter \cite{Fujibayashi_2018, Fujibayashi_2023}.
 This mass loss influences the final state of the remnant, which can be a neutron star if the mass is below the M$_{\mathrm{TOV}}$ limit or a black hole, otherwise.
-In Figure~\ref{fig:plotfinalalmass122} we see that the final mass distribution that accounts for the $5\%$ loss in the total mass distribution shows two peaks displaced to the left.
+In Figure~\ref{fig:plotfinalalmass122} we see both the total mass and the final mass distributions.
+Clearly, the $5\%$ loss in the total mass distribution shows two peaks displaced to the left with respect to the total mass distribution.
 Then the main peaks are at $2.57\;M_{\odot}$ and $3.02\;M_{\odot}$.
 We also identify the initial value of the final mass distribution at $1.94\,M_{\odot}$.
+Here, we clarify that the pulsar mass observations are a starting point for the component masses in BNS systems, in which we assume that each neutron star is described by the PDF obtained from the observations.
+Then, when obtaining the total mass distribution, each PDF is independent but equal, which is why we use the self-convolution.
+Finally, since we are interested in the remnant (which could be a type of neutron star or a prompt collapse black hole) mass distribution, we applied the $5\%$ mass loss to the total mass distribution.
+This is how we are linking the observational pulsar data to the properties of the post-merger remnant.
+Certainly, this $5\%$ value has uncertainties, but it provides a reasonable more exact value for the main purpose of our work.